kodziarz/cli-action-guides-generator/README.md

 #### Command
 * ``command`` - cli command.
 * ``commandMode`` - required _command mode's_ ``enterModeHref`` to execute command.
 * ``needsDoVersion`` - in Cisco IOS systems commands from normal mode may be executed in other modes only with proceeded by 'do' command.
 This parameter enables that - I sad, I needed that for classes ;-).
+By default its values is true, if no commandMode is defined.

 #### Segment
 * ``name`` - title of the segment.